rwillett/top-phonegap-mistakes/whitelist-matrix.md

 > This plugin implements the Cordova 3.6 Whitelist policy for Cordova 4.0.

 If you implemented the whitelist system for Android before `15 Apr 2015`, then you can still use this system.
 As of that date, the new `whitelist` plugin is available and it runs with a different set of rules.
 However, the `legacy-whitelist` is also available and is currently supported - but not much longer.
+You are strongly recommended to move to the `whitelist` plugin.

 [`whitelist`](https://www.npmjs.com/package/cordova-plugin-whitelist)

 > This plugin implements a whitelist policy for navigating the application webview on Cordova 4.0

 If you have not implemented the whitelist system yet, then you want to start here.
-This plugin has more parameters and has better granularity that the legacy plugin.
+This plugin has more parameters and has better granularity that the legacy whitelist plugin.

 ###4. <a name=navigation>allow-navigation</a>###

 Controls which URLs the \*WebView* itself can be navigated to.
-Applies to top-level navigations only.
+Applies to top-level navigation only.

-By default, navigations only to `file://` URLs, are allowed.
+By default, navigation only to `file://` URLs, are allowed.
 To allow other other URLs, you must add `<allow-navigation>` tags to your `config.xml`.

 *Quirks:* On Android, it also applies to iframes for non-http(s) schemes.